 The subconscious mind does not turn off when you fall asleep.
 It becomes the dominant processing system.

-That is why emotional experiences often feel “processed” after sleep.
+This is why emotional experiences often feel “processed” after sleep.

 Traumatic or stressful emotional charge can reduce.